Clusters Nebulae Galaxies

 The symmetrical, round appearance of Omega Centauri distinguishes it from star clusters such as the Pleiades and Hyades, which are open star clusters.

-An open star cluster is a loose gathering of dozens to hundreds of young stars within the disk of the Milky Way galaxy.
+An open star cluster is a loose gathering of dozens to hundreds of young stars that formed together within the disk of the Milky Way galaxy.
 Open clusters are weakly held together by gravity, and tend to disperse after several hundreds of millions of years.

 Globular clusters, on the other hand, orbit the Milky Way outside the galactic disk.
 They harbor tens of thousands to millions of stars.
 Tightly bound by gravity, globular clusters remain intact after 12 billion years.

-A large, round, symmetrical star cluster full of white stars.
+A large, round, symmetrical cluster of many thousands of white stars.
 It is less dense at the edges.

-The globular cluster Omega Centauri — with as many as 10 million stars — is shown in all its splendor in this image captured with ESO’s La Silla Observatory.
-Image via Wikimedia Commons.
+The globular cluster Omega Centauri – with as many as 10 million stars – shows all its splendor in this image captured with ESO’s La Silla Observatory.
+Image via ESO/ Wikimedia Commons (CC BY 4.0).

 Omega Centauri – the most luminous of all globular star clusters – is far to the south on the sky’s dome.
-It’s visible from the southern half of the United States, or south of 40 degrees north latitude (the latitude of Denver, Colorado).
-Canadians hasten to remind us that they can spot Omega Centauri from as far north as Point Pelee in Canada (42 degrees latitude).
-When seeing conditions are just right, they “… can catch the Omega Centauri star cluster skimming along the surface of Lake Erie,” they say.
+It’s visible from the southern half of the United States, or south of 40 degrees north latitude (the latitude of Denver, Colorado and Beijing, China).
+Canadians hasten to remind us that they can spot Omega Centauri from as far north as Point Pelee in Canada (42 degrees north latitude).
+When seeing conditions are just right, they say they “… can catch the Omega Centauri star cluster skimming along the surface of Lake Erie.”

 From the Southern Hemisphere, Omega Centauri appears much higher in the sky and is a glorious sight.

-Chart of Centaurus constellation and Crux, with Omega Centauri and several stars labeled.
+Chart of large animal-shaped constellation, with Crux, Omega Centauri and several stars labeled.

 Use the bright constellation Crux as a guide to find Centaurus and Omega Centauri.